Bob

 (both links are paid affiliate links, where we get a cut of the sale, but you pay the same price)

 The next thing to note, is since this card has a true HDMI receiver in it, I believe you no longer require an HDMI splitter to get around the “green speckle” issue.
 I’ve personally tested this, however I’ve logged thousands of hours on the E-Series and only a few with the VisionAV-HD, so I want to be transparent and say “it should” work fine.
 I’ll update this paragraph if I find other results, or after enough time has passed that I can confirm for sure there’s no more green speckle issue.
-All that said, I find using HDMI splitters to often be really handy for things like PS3 compatibility, so you’ll probably still want one “in your toolbox”.
+Basically (other than the above audio issue), HDMI capture can now be treated like any other HDMI capture card, you simply need a cheap adapter or cable to convert the HDMI pinout to DVI-D. All that said, I find using HDMI splitters to often be really handy for things like PS3 compatibility, so you’ll probably still want one “in your toolbox”.
 This is still my favorite: https://www.retrorgb.com/hdmi-2-0b-1×2-splitter-audio-extractor.html

 The next feature to note, is the VisionAV-HD’s ability to capture true 480i over HDMI.
 No tricks needed, simply set your software to 720×480 at a 29.97 frame rate (for two interlaced fields per frame).
 This is excellent news, as the E-Series would only capture 480i at an oversampled 1440×480, which could cause issues.
 I was able to confirm this with both VDub and the official Vision software and they both matched.
-Click all pics for full-sized views…and please note that I had connected a Sega Genesis via RT5x passthrough for these screenshots, which is why the refresh rate isn’t exactly 29.97:
+Please note that I had connected a Sega Genesis via RT5x passthrough for these screenshots, which is why the refresh rate isn’t exactly 29.97:

 I ran the same capture tests I showed in the TINK 480i video via that Genesis and confirmed not only is each field properly encoded, but there’s no color compression added.
 It simply appeared to be a perfect 480i capture!: